 Who is Eligible to Apply for Grants?

-The program’s entry in the Catalog of Federal Domestic Assistance will list which organizations or individuals are eligible to apply for the grants.
-The CFDA entry for all programs will also explain:
+The gnant’s entry on the Grants.gov website will list which organizations or individuals are eligible to apply for the grants.
+The entry for all grants will also explain:

 - How grant money can be used